jasmina-dzurlic/Kassemble/README.md

 `numpy`
 `kmerkit`

-The following command in `conda`installs these packages if they are not previously  installed. conda install SPAdes pandas subprocess numpy kmerkit -c conda-forge
+The following command in `conda`installs these packages if they are not previously installed: \ conda install SPAdes pandas subprocess numpy kmerkit -c conda-forge

-As `kassemble`is in development, it can currently be installed locally using the following command to clone this repository to your local machine:
+As `kassemble` undergoes development, it can currently be installed locally using the following command to clone this repository to your local machine:

 ```bash
 git clone https://github.com/jasmina-dzurlic/Kassemble.git